thaler-tech/fortigate_exporter/README.md

 Prometheus exporter for FortiGate® firewalls.

 **NOTE:** This is not an official Fortinet product, it is developed fully independently by professionals and hobbyists alike.
+This is based on "https://github.com/prometheus-community/fortigate_exporter" GitHub repository.

   * [Supported Metrics](#supported-metrics)
   * [Usage](#usage)